nachogon1/listen_brainz_assigment/README.md

 poetry run get-results
 ```

+For the assigment specific case we placed the `dataset.txt` in `./listen_brainz_assigment/database directory`.
+The dataset was created in the root directory `.` .
+We have not added this to the repository because of the size of the file.
+But it the poetry tasks should run following the instructions.

 ## Results
 Task 1.
 It took around 38 minutes to ingest all the data from the dataset.txt.
 Data was read and write in batches of 100k.
 We tested several methods, insert into memory and export the data to the database.
 But it did not add great improvements.
 Batches was the fastest way to ingest the data.
-We ingested the data in batches of 100k rows.
 Concurrency was discarded.
-Duckdb is not designed to multi process writes.
+Duckdb is not designed to do multi-process writes.
 We got a lock error and did not continue with this analysis.

 Database Schema
 ```